This blog may contain affiliate links. Read our disclosure policy for more info.

 From Nosara, you can book a tour to Playa del Ostional for $60 USD per person.
 These tours just include transport and not a tour guide nor food etc. There are lots of tour companies in town that sell these tours.

 Alternatively, if you’re after a more comprehensive tour, consider booking with the Wildlife Conservation Association, which also departs from the town of Nosara.
 Their tour includes return transport and a guided tour of the beach with a knowledgeable guide.
-This costs $150 USD per person.
+This costs $150 USD per person plus a flat fee of $35 USD.

 From Samara, you can book on this specific tour which visits one of three beaches – Playa del Ostional, Playa Camaronal, or Playa Corozalito to witness the turtles!